direct-code-execution/ns-3-dce/doc/source/getting-started.rst

     PASS Check that process "test-poll" completes correctly.
 0.090ms PASS Check that process "test-tcp-socket" completes correctly.
 0.880ms

-After some minutes all is compiled and DCE test should complete successfully as above.
-Now you should see some directories:
+DCE is compiled after a few minutes and if the tests completed successfully, you should see the directories:

 ::

   $ ls